iamjerrchen/twitter-writes-the-news/README.md

 * Top level module to run the program

 #### twitter
-* Module that makes the POST calls to twitter and returns the JSON data
+* Wrapper module that makes the POST calls to twitter and returns the JSON data

 #### tweet
 * Module that represents a single tweet